seungwon1/batch_rl/README.md

 # Batch_RL

-Tensorflow implementation for replicating the experiments described in the paper ["Striving for Simplicity in Off-policy Deep Reinforcement Learning"]( https://arxiv.org/abs/1907.04543).
-This repository aims to implement all variants of DQN used in the paper in pure tensorflow from scratch, whereas code provided by author used dopamine framework.
+Tensorflow implementation for replicating the experiments described in ["Striving for Simplicity in Off-policy Deep Reinforcement Learning"]( https://arxiv.org/abs/1907.04543).
+This repository aims to implement all variants of DQN used in the paper from scratch in pure tensorflow, whereas code provided by author used dopamine framework.
 The implementation contains:

 [1] Classic DQN: [Human-level control through deep reinforcement learning](https://www.nature.com/articles/nature14236)
 [2] C51: [A Distributional Perspective on Reinforcement Learning](https://arxiv.org/abs/1707.06887)